Editorial Policy

 - ensure that appropriate reviewers are selected for the review.

-- ensure that the journal uses double-blind peer review and appoints peer-recognized scholars in the field following the principles of professionalism, academic integrity and ethics.
+- ensure that the journal uses double-blind peer review and appoints peer-recognised scholars in the field following the principles of professionalism, academic integrity and ethics.

 - take reasonable responses to ethical complaints about a submitted manuscript or published article.